Automatic layout of railroad diagrams: A formal account of railroad diagrams and their layout

-Lastly, we exclude constructs never seen in actual use (to our knowledge), even if some railroad diagram generators can produce them. \autoref{fig:counterexamples:unseen} is an example from a popular library.
+Lastly, we exclude constructs we have not found to be in common use, even if some railroad diagram tools can produce them. \autoref{fig:counterexamples:unseen} is an example from a popular library.

 (One additional condition is not essential but simplifies our presentation: the backward component of a loop must not be above the forward component, as in \autoref{fig:wild:apple}.
-Including such layouts would be technically straightforward but would make our formalism longer and more confusing.)
+Including such loops would be straightforward but would make our formalism longer and more confusing.)